Persistent Sinusitis Despite Surgery

 Proper technique for using irrigation must include adequate amounts of saline to ensure that the sinuses are thoroughly irrigated, and make sure that you clean the irrigator regularly.

 Some doctors have added antifungals ( or antibiotics ) to the Grossan irrigator.
 One method is to add 1 tsp of salt ( or Breathease, or salt-baking soda solution ) to 500 cc of water in the Hydropulse and irrigate.
-When the solution is almost gone, it is possible to add the antifungal to the irrigation fluid and continue irrigating.
-The antifungal solution should not be added at the beginning because it may become too diluted.
+The antifungal solution should not be added at the beginning because it may become too diluted and cannot always be mixed with salt.

 Excessive crusting is a not uncommon problem in post-surgical patients.
-In those cases surgical debreedment, mucous thinners, an increase in humidity level, frequent use of salt water nasal sprays, and irrigation may be helpful.
+In those cases surgical debridement, mucous thinners, an increase in humidity level, frequent use of salt water nasal sprays,nasal gels, drinking copious amounts of water and irrigation may be helpful.

 Anti-inflammatory drugs will sometimes reduce inflammation in patients, but must be carefully chosen in patients who are aspirin sensitive and have the combination of nasal polyposis, asthma and aspirin sensitivity.
-It is important to remember that all drugs in the aspirin class such as Motrin and Aleve will cause the same problems.
+It is important to remember that all drugs in the aspirin class such as Motrin and Aleve will cause the same problems however drugs like Celebrex may be used by some.
+Antihistamine nasal sprays can sometimes be helpful

 Patients who are allergic must be carefully evaluated as even minor allergies may cause enough of an exacerbation of chronic sinusitis to cause dramatic worsening in symptoms.
 In addition to environmental controls, allergy immunotherapy is often used to manage these patients.
 It may take an extended period of time for immunotherapy to provide adequate treatment, however.